-In this study for the PCV20 vacccine we will use either a 1+1 or 2+1 dosing schedule, so less doses of the vaccine than what is currently approved in the EU.

-Compared to the current PCV13 vaccination given as a part of UK infant immunisation schedule, PCV15 and PCV20 may provide better protection to both children and the adult population against pneumococcal disease.
+In September 2024 the PCV20 vaccine was approved by the Medicines and Healthcare products Regulartory Agency for use in infants, children, and adolescents from 6 weeks of age to less than 18 years of age in the UK.
+PCV20 is not currently included in the UK national immunisation schedule.Compared to the current PCV vaccination given as a part of UK infant immunisation schedule, PCV15 and PCV20 may provide better protection to both children and the adult population against pneumococcal disease.